After plastic-free conditioner? Look this way!

 This preservative and silicone-free lavender and rose geranium hair conditioner from Wild Sage & Co is infused with broccoli seed oil (yes, broccoli) for naturally shiny and silky smooth hair.
 Priced at £20 for 175 ml, it does cost a pretty penny, but apparently, you don’t need to use as much as you would with a regular conditioner.

 Packaged in: a glass bottle and metal lid.

 This bentonite clay conditioner is by Afro Bob Tro.
 Priced between £9.50 and £18, it’s pH balanced to suit afro hair.

 Packaged in: glass jar with metal lid

-This fairtrade and certified organic Argan Oil from Conscious Skincare* costs from £12 and can be used in place of conditioner.
+This fairtrade and certified organic Argan Oil from Conscious Skincare is a plastic-free option that costs from £12 and can be used in place of a conditioner.
 Simply add a few drops to your hair before washing to use as a deep conditioner.
 Alternatively, rub a drop or two into the ends of your hair.
-Argan Oil is easily absorbed into your hair, and helps to boost shine and condition even if your hair is dry.
-It also has hair strengthening properties and assists in detangling.
+Argan Oil is easily absorbed into your hair and helps to boost shine and condition even if your hair is dry.
+It also has hair-strengthening properties and assists in detangling.

 Packaged in: metal bottle with metal lid

 This jar of plastic-free conditioner from Trawden Soap Kitchen is cruelty-free, paraben-free, silicone-free, and vegan-friendly.
 It also contains no artificial fragrances or